 Please note that teaching for UWLP units usually starts from Week 2 each year.

 See how the levels on offer are linked to the Common European Framework of Reference for Languages (CEFR (PDF, 72kB)

-The School of Modern Languages provides tailor-made UWLP units for the following programmes:
+The School of Modern Languages provides UWLP units for the following programmes:

-A range of language units for beginners, post-beginners, intermediate and advanced learners.
+A range of language units for intermediate and advanced learners.
+Beginners' units are available, but students should discuss this with their home school to ensure they are able to reach the language requirements for their programme.
 All units are fully accredited and worth 20 credit points and are taught over a 23-week period from October to May.

 For: Students from Engineering, Science, and Social Science and Law Faculties who are spending the third year of an undergraduate degree in Europe.